 - g.
 URGES all medical schools to offer an affordable group health insurance policy to its students that includes tail and disability components and without caps or excessive cost-sharing and that the provisions of this plan conform to the definition of comprehensive health insurance coverage described in Principles Regarding Health Insurance Coverage and Access in the United States. - h.
 URGES that providers should not be peers, teachers, mentors, deans, evaluators, or other medical personnel the student may encounter in an educational rather than a medical setting at his or her medical school; - i.
-URGES all medical schools to appoint ombudspersons to hear complaints regarding the student health center to enact an advisory board of administrators, faculty, and students to oversee its operation; - j.
-URGES student health centers to keep opening hours such that students may be seen without missing courses or clinical responsibilities.
+URGES all medical schools to appoint ombudspersons to hear complaints regarding the student health center to enact an advisory board of administrators, faculty, and students to oversee its operation; - URGES student health centers to keep opening hours such that students may be seen without missing courses or clinical responsibilities. - RECOGNIZES that physician impairment is a serious problem requiring early intervention and prevention; (1986) (2016) - 1.
+SUPPORTS efforts by medical schools and residency training programs to develop confidential counseling services outside of the training program; - m.
+URGES the establishment of confidential "Aid to Impaired Medical Students" programs in medical schools according to AAMC chemical impairment guidelines, and believes that students have a critical role in their development and subsequent functioning; (1990) - n.
+CONDEMNS elements of the medical education system which contribute to and foster impairment, and URGES medical schools and training programs to decrease in-hospital time demands on physicians-intraining, decrease the amount of time spent in activities of little to no educational value, and increase scheduling flexibility; - SUPPORTS efforts undertaken by medical students, residents, medical schools and residency training programs that underscore the importance of physician well-being and develop wellness programs aimed at prevention of impairment and health promotion; - p.
+CONDEMNS discrimination by medical schools and residency programs of students or residents who are recovering from impairment, and URGES effective advocacy for their reassimilation into the training process.